MasterSkepticista/MasterSkepticista.github.io/_posts/2024-08-27-graphsearch.md

   - cs
 ---

-One of my goals while studying autograd internals was to understand Topological sort: an ordering of nodes which allows for backpropagation.
-It would have a feeling of incompleteness studying it in isolation.
-And while I would have to study Depth-First Search (which topological sort is based on) from scratch anyway, might as well add Breadth-First Search to the cart.
+While diving into autograd internals, I had this ambitious goal to crack the mystery of Topological sort — an important step in backpropagation.
+But just studying it alone felt like buying a single sock.
+Since I needed to brush up on Depth-First Search anyway (Topological sort's older sibling), I figured, why not toss Breadth-First Search into the cart too?
+After all, who goes shopping for algorithms and leaves with just one?

 - [Toy problem](#toy-problem)
   - [Depth-First Search](#depth-first-search)